-Video replays of the webinars are available to members in the Resources section of the AALA website.
-Click “Member Login” in the upper right corner to see the replays.
+Video replays of the webinars are available to members in the Webinar Archives of the Resources section of the AALA website.
+Click “Member Login” in the upper right corner and login as a member to access this content.
 These webinars are organized by AALA’s Distance Education Committee, which is comprised of members of the AALA.
 The technology platform is sponsored by the Center for Agricultural Law & Taxation at Iowa State University.

 Nuts and Bolts of the Syngenta Corn Settlement: A Discussion with Co-Lead Counsel